-Figure 21: WE#-Controlled Program AC Timing
+Figure 23: WE#-Controlled Program AC Timing (16-Bit Mode)

-- 1. Only the third and fourth cycles of the PROGRAM command are represented.
-The PROGRAM command is followed by checking of the status register data polling bit and by a READ operation that outputs the data (D{OUT}) programmed by the previous PROGRAM command. - 2.
+- Notes: 1.
+Only the third and fourth cycles of the PROGRAM command are represented.
+The PRO-GRAM command is followed by checking of the data polling register bit and by a READ operation that outputs the data (D{OUT}) programmed by the previous PROGRAM command. - 2.
 PA is the address of the memory location to be programmed.
 PD is the data to be programmed. - 3.
 DQ7 is the complement of the data bit being programmed to DQ7 (See Data Polling Bit [DQ7]). - 4.
 See the following tables for timing details: Read AC Characteristics, WE#-Controlled Write AC Characteristics, and CE#-Controlled Write AC Characteristics. - 5.
 For ^tWHWH1 timing details, see the Program/Erase Characteristics table.